About

 Groton School, a coeducational boarding school in Groton, Massachusetts, welcomes applicants to the Charles C. Alexander Teaching Fellow Program.
 This program serves recent college graduates interested in working under supervision to develop the varied skills required of secondary boarding school teachers.
 The program offers as wide an exposure as possible to all aspects of boarding school life.

-The teaching fellow's responsibilities will include teaching two classes under the supervision of an experienced member of the department as well as observation of other classes.
-The fields open to fellows are English, History, Mathematics, Classics, French, Spanish, Chinese, Biology, Chemistry, Physics, Religion, and the Arts (not Art History), but the departments with openings vary from year to year.
-Openings will be listed on this page.
-Fellows also help coach athletics during at least two but preferably three seasons, assist in dormitory supervision one or two evenings per week and every fourth Saturday evening (or as needed), and participate in other areas of school life commensurate with their interests and talents.
+Fellows also help coach athletics during at least two but preferably three seasons, assist in dormitory supervision one or two evenings per week and every fourth Saturday evening (or as needed), participate in other areas of school life commensurate with their interests and talents, and other duties as assigned.

 We are accepting applications through January 10, 2025 for the 2025–26 school year.